hackathonsforschools/website/pages/5_partners.md

 ---

 ## Interested in becoming one of our partners?
 Please get in contact if you would like to join us as a partner!
-We will be happy to send you any more information that you require, by [email](mailto:contact@hackathonsforschools.com "Email") or via any of our social media pages (below).
+We will be happy to send you any more information that you require!
+We can be reached by [email](mailto:contact@hackathonsforschools.com "Email") or via any of our social media pages (below).